EDUCATION

 - Educational Scholarships and academic material support

-- Celebration of festivals to foster inclusion and joy
+- Festival celebrations to foster inclusion and joy

-- Life skills workshops for confidence, emotional growth & decision-making
+- Life skills workshops for confidence, emotional growth, and decision-making

 - Legal awareness sessions on child rights and protection laws

-- Digital skill training: Python Programming workshops in Kottayam & Thiruvananthapuram
+- Digital skill training: Python programming workshops conducted in Kottayam and Thiruvananthapuram

 - Public awareness surveys to inform future HIV-related advocacy